MatthewPierson/PyBoot/README.md

 Options:

-  -i, --ios DEVICE IOS		Device model and downgraded iOS version to boot -q, --ipsw IPSW DEVICE  Path to downloaded IPSW
-  -b, --bootlogo LOGO 		Path to .PNG to use as boot logo -p, --pwn		            Enter PWNDFU mode, which will also apply sig patches -d, --dualboot          Name of system partition you wish to boot (e.g disk0s1s3 or disk0s1s6) -a, --bootargs          Custom boot-args, will prompt user to enter, don't enter a value upon running PyBoot (Default is '-v')
-  -c, --credits			      Show credits
+  -i, --ios DEVICE IOS		Device model and downgraded iOS version to boot -q, --ipsw IPSW DEVICE        Path to downloaded IPSW -b, --bootlogo LOGO 		Path to .PNG to use as boot logo -p, --pwn 		        Enter PWNDFU mode, which will also apply sig patches -d, --dualboot PARTITION      Name of system partition you wish to boot (e.g disk0s1s3 or disk0s1s6) -a, --bootargs 		Custom boot-args, will prompt user to enter, don't enter a value upon running PyBoot (Default is '-v') -c, --credits 		Show credits
   -v, --version 		List the version of PyBoot

 ```